avarant/blog/src/content/blog/using-cursor-effectively.md

 2. **Generate task list:** *"Convert PRD into TASKS.md checklist"*.
 3. **Run Agent:** switch to *Agent* mode → *"Implement tasks"*.
 4. **Write tests:** highlight changed files → `/tests`.
-5. **Review in blog:** ask Cursor to open a Playwright browser → navigate to local dev server → capture screenshot.
+5. **Review in blog:** ask Cursor to open a Playwright browser → navigate to local dev server → visually review the changes and capture a screenshot for documentation if needed.